Dried Fruit Winter Fruit Pie

 Bake for 45-minutes.

-Remove the pie from the oven to briefly add the cutouts.
+Remove the pie from the oven and quickly add the cutouts, sprinkle a little sugar on top (optional).

 • Place the pie back into the oven and finish baking until the filling is firm and the crust is golden brown, about another 10-15 minutes.